 Time to take action on launching your clothing brand!

 Now that you understand the process of sourcing low minimum fabrics and trims for a small clothing line, it’s time to take action!
 Don’t overthink it.
-Use the links and free email templates I’ve provided to reach out to suppliers who are a good fit for you, and keep track of what you learn!
-Before you know it, you’ll be another step closer to getting your fashion designs into production.
+Use the links and free email templates I’ve provided to reach out to suppliers who are a good fit for you and your clients, and keep track of what you learn!
+Before you know it, you’ll be another step closer to your freelance biz goals and getting your fashion designs into production.